gilleslabs/learn-chef/chef-server.md

 The provisioning of **chef-server** is done based on [Chef Standalone] (https://docs.chef.io/install_server.html) installation guide.

-In order to have a ready-to-go Chef Server, below tasks are completed:
+In order to have a ready-to-go Chef Server, below tasks are completed during provisioning:

 + Set Chef Server FQDN
 + Creation of an Administrator